 Pursuant to the Governor's declaration of a state of emergency related to COVID-19, the Director of the California Department of Public Health (CDPH) may waive any of the licensing requirements of Chapter 2 of Division 2 of the Health and Safety Code (HSC) and accompanying regulations with respect to any hospital or health facility identified in HSC section 1250.
-CDPH is temporarily waiving licensing requirements and suspending regulatory enforcement of all licensing requirements for hospitals with the following exceptions:
+CDPH is temporarily waiving specified hospital licensing requirements and suspending regulatory enforcement of the following requirements as specified below:

-This waiver is valid until June 30, 2020 and may be extended based on any updated Executive Orders or guidance from CMS or the CDC.
+This waiver is valid until March 1, 2021 and may be extended or reduced based on the conditions of the pandemic and any updated Executive Orders or guidance from CMS or the CDC.

 If you have any questions about this AFL, please contact your local district office.